google/reflectable.dart/reflectable/doc/TheDesignOfReflectableCapabilities.md

-The general feature covering this type of specification is **quantification** over source code elements&mdash;in particular over classes (future extensions will deal with other entities).
+The general feature covering this type of specification is **quantification** over source code elements&mdash;in particular over classes and other top-level declarations.
 In this area we have focused on the mechanisms listed below.
 Note that `MyReflectable` is assumed to be the name of a subclass of `Reflectable` and `myReflectable` is assumed to be a `const` instance of `MyReflectable`,